Our First House

 The Sunroom, Current House:

 Winner: First house, all the way.
-We have about ten million things on the list for the current one though, so maybe in four years it’ll give our first one a run for its money…
+We have about ten million things on the list for the current one though, so maybe in a year or two it’ll give our first one a run for its money…

 The Patio, First House: